-Norman A. Hilgendorf became President of RFMD's Multi-Market Products Group, or MPG, in October 2011.
+Norman A. Hilgendorf has served as President of RFMD's Multi-Market Products Group, or MPG, since October 2011.
 From November 2007 until October 2011, he served as Vice President, Business Development.
 From 2000 to 2007, Mr. Hilgendorf served in a variety of roles for Sirenza Microdevices, Inc., which was acquired by RFMD in November 2007, including Chief Operating Officer, President - SMDI Segment, Chief Strategy Officer, VP Business Development and Strategic Marketing, and VP Sales and Marketing.
 Prior to Sirenza, he was Vice President and General Manager at Richardson Electronics, Ltd., a distributor of electronic components.

-William A. Priddy, Jr. became Chief Financial Officer and Corporate Vice President of Administration in July 1997 and Secretary in July 2003.
+William A. Priddy, Jr. has served as Chief Financial Officer and Corporate Vice President of Administration since July 1997 and as Secretary since July 2003.
 He was Controller from December 1991 to December 1993, Treasurer and Controller from December 1993 to September 1998, and Vice President of Finance from December 1994 to July 1997.
 Prior to joining RFMD, Mr. Priddy was employed for five years with Analog Devices, Inc. in various positions in finance and marketing.

-Suzanne B. Rudy became Vice President and Corporate Treasurer in November 2002 and Compliance Officer and Assistant Secretary in January 2004.
+Suzanne B. Rudy has served as Vice President and Corporate Treasurer since November 2002 and as Compliance Officer and Assistant Secretary since January 2004.
+She has also served on the board of directors of Delta Apparel, Inc. since January 2012 and is currently an NACD Leadership Fellow.
 She was Corporate Treasurer from May 1999 until November 2002.
 Prior to joining RFMD, Ms. Rudy was employed for eight years at Precision Fabrics Group Inc. as Controller and for six years at BDO Seidman, LLP, most recently as a Tax Manager.

-James D. Stilson joined RFMD in January 2004 as the Corporate Vice President of Operations.
+James D. Stilson has served as Corporate Vice President of Operations since January 2004.
 From July 1999 to January 2004, Mr. Stilson was the President of ASE Korea, Inc., a semiconductor assembly and test solution provider.
 From November 1997 to July 1999, he was the General Manager of Motorola Korea Ltd., which was purchased by the ASE Group to form ASE Korea, Inc. From April 1995 to November 1997, he was the Assistant General Manager of Motorola Korea Ltd.